 In case you cannot read it, the above sentence reads There are 1000 websites.
 As you can see, the text would be RTL, while the number would be presented LTR.

-If this is not enough, Azeri/Azerbaijani is written in Latin, Cyrillic or Arabic scripts.
+If this is not enough, Azeri/Azerbaijani can be written in Latin, Cyrillic and Arabic scripts.
 When written in Latin or Cyrillic scripts, Azeri is written left-to-right (LTR).
 When written in the Arabic script, it is written right-to-left.

 The final implication the direction of the script has on your content?
-All other non-textual content (like images) also needs to be adapted to match the RTL direction, if you are localizing into a language using such a script.
+All other non-textual content (like images) also needs to be adapted to match the RTL direction, if you are localizing into a language that uses such a script.

 What does this all mean?